giantswarm/docs/src/content/general/releases/index.md

 ## Introduction

 Throughout the lifecycle of a cluster, you first have the option to select a workload cluster release when creating the cluster.
 Later you are likely to upgrade the cluster from release to release.
 Understanding the differences of Major, Minor and Patch releases and their impact is crucial.
+We sometimes give you access to pre-releases, so understanding their impact and their value will help you decide whether to try them or not.

 Each workload cluster release bundles a stack of components with their specific versions.
 The workload cluster release itself is distinguished by the provider it is made for (AWS, Azure, or KVM) and the version number, which follows the [Semver](https://semver.org/) standard.